ammen99/clang-format-auto-infer/README.md

 ## Features
 *   **Genetic Algorithm Optimization** 🧬: Employs a genetic algorithm with an island model to explore a wide range of `clang-format` options and find an optimal configuration.
 *   **Black-Box Optimization with Nevergrad** 📦: Integrates Nevergrad, a state-of-the-art black-box optimization library, offering alternative algorithms like CMA-ES, Differential Evolution, and more.
-*   **Abstracted Optimization Strategies**: The core optimization logic is now abstracted, allowing for easy integration of alternative optimization algorithms in the future.
 *   **Automatic Detection of `clang-format` Options** 🔍: Includes a tool to parse the latest `clang-format` documentation from the web and extracts information about available options.
 The result is stored in a human-readable JSON file which can be further tweaked to exclude certain options from the optimization process.
 Options extracted from clang-format 20 can be found in `data/clang-format-values.json`.
 *   **Forced Options** 🔒: Allows users to specify certain `clang-format` options that should always be set to a particular value, overriding the optimization process for those specific options.
 See `data/forced.yml` as an example of the options you would typically configure by hand.
 *   **Change Minimization** 📊: The fitness function for the genetic algorithm is based on minimizing the `git diff --shortstat` output (total insertions and